Manu-shukla/yelp-camp-refactored/readme.md

 ## Adding cloudinary to our routes

-- Open `/routes/campgrounds.js` and add this line of code to the top of the file where your other npm packages are being required and save the file: `var { cloudinary, upload } = require('../middleware/cloudinary');`
+- Open `/routes/campgrounds.js` and add this line of code to the top of the file where your other npm packages are being required and save the file: `const { cloudinary, upload } = require('../middleware/cloudinary');`
 	- Note: if this syntax is new to you then take a minute after this tutorial to learn about [destructuring assignment](https://www.youtube.com/watch?v=PB_d3uBkQPs)
 - Replace `var geocoder = require('geocoder');` in /routes/campgrounds.js with: